ManolisPapd/IDEddit/README.md

 ## Installation
-Currently, this application can run only on Windows automosly.
+Currently, this application can run only on Windows autonomously.
 On Linux, you can download the source code and run `main.py`.
 See [Contributing](#contributing)

 * Windows:
-       - Navigate to [releases] page and download the latest release.
+       * Navigate to [releases] page and download the latest release.
-       - Open the parent folder and run ```IDEddit.exe```.
+       * Open the parent folder and run ```IDEddit.exe```.
-       - Wait a couple of seconds for the application to start.
+       * Wait a couple of seconds for the application to start.